 After a decade of teaching, he is a compelling presence with students and is in demand for workshops and master classes in Puerto Rico and beyond.
 In 2017 he helped form a new program at the San Francisco Conservatory of Music, The RJAM (Roots, Jazz, and American Music).
 Sánchez’s passion for teaching and sharing his art with up and coming musicians is palpable.
 He says, “It gives me such tremendous joy seeing so much talent out there.
 It’s a true honor to be a part of The Georgia State University School of Music faculty as the Artist in Residence in the Jazz Studies program, which provides a solid platform to help students while they strive to find their own voices.
 I am very optimistic and I look ahead to the future of music.”

-In addition to his position as Artist in Residence at the Music Conservatory of Puerto Rico, Sánchez has taught master classes in Brazil, at the Peabody Conservatory, Manhattan School of Music, Indiana University’s School of Music, Stanford University, University of Memphis, Emory University and completed a year-long residency at Georgia State University.
+Besides his collaboration with the Conservatory of Puerto Rico and The Conservatory of San Francisco, Sánchez has taught master classes in Brazil, at the Peabody Conservatory, Manhattan School of Music, Indiana University’s School of Music, Stanford University, University of Memphis, Emory University and completed a year-long residency at Georgia State University.
 Such work, he says, “gives me great satisfaction.
-At the same time, it’s a real challenge, and you end up learning so much yourself.
-You give, but you receive too.”
+At the same time, it’s a challenge, because part of my responsibility is to provide the student with guidance by sharing my experiences, but also understanding that it’s their own journey.
+In the process, as instructors, we also learn.
+You give, but you receive to